MetaU-projects/FinMind/README.md

   * Dynamically adapts without manual toggle
   * Enhances accessibility and visual comfort
   * Maintains a clean, modern experience aligned with device settings

+### Final Review
+Thanks to the codepath sessions and feedbacks from my manager, Andrew and peer mentor, Madhu and Chandra, this project was completed.